Plastic Molding Part Design

 Assembling parts use threaded inserts.
 These will either be molded in to the part, or attached on in a later operation- either as a press fit, or inserted ultrasonically.
 Primarily, they are used to greaten the assembly holding force of parts, cut down on material creep at assembly points, and to enable access to areas that will need to be serviced.

 Inserts often cost a lot of money, and depending on the part in question and how they can installed, they can be either helpful or harmful.
-As with bosses and ribs, they should therefore only be used when absolutely necessary.
+As with bosses and ribs, they should therefore only be used when necessary.
 There are cheaper and easier alternatives, such as molded-in snap and press fits and screws, which may be a superior alternative.
 There are four main reasons why inserts are used:

 - For threads which will be under a constant load or stress, or where parts will be frequently disassembled.

 - To give a close tolerance on male or female threads.

 - For permanently attaching two parts which are highly loaded- for instance, a gear shaft and a pulley.

 - To allow an electrical current to flow between the two parts.

 If it has been determined that inserts are required, then the next thing to think about is whether one will use inserts which are molded-in, or add them in a secondary operation.
 For parts made up of high-shrinkage material, where the exact dimensional location must be very precise, or if there is a risk of boss stress fractures, then ultrasonic insertion is the preferred approach.
 This is because it allows an exact insert location, and cuts down dramatically on the stress on the boss.

 On the other hand, the reasons for using molded-in inserts are a bit more complicated.
 While they are cheaper and have the advantage of being permanent, there are still factors which need to be considered before they are chosen.
 The following problems may occur when using molded-in inserts: